Antisana, Cayambe,

 Over the next couple days we enjoyed some beautiful hikes up to Pasachoa (13,776 ft), Lake Parcacocha (13,350 ft), and Antenas Peak (14,406 ft).
 In between all the climbs we had some pretty amazing stays at Termas Papallacta and San Jose de Puembo where we enjoyed lots of quinoa soup, Locro soup (potatoes), ceviche, some incredible fruits (Chirrimoya and Grenadlia were the favorites), and the local Pilsener beer.
 We made stops at Cienga hacienda and Wachala hacienda for a couple of team lunches as well.
 Over a fun dinner our team name, Cravasses and Crevices was born.
 We had an amazing group of people.

-Antisana - The Beautiful Crevassed Summit
+Antisana - The Beautifully Crevassed Summit

 The first mountain on the list was the beautiful and heavily crevassed Antisana.
 Initially we were going to climb Cotopaxi, arguably the most famous Volcano in Ecuador, but due to high volcanic activity it was closed for climbing so we opted for Antisana.